nuxy/docker-opensim/README.md

 This package is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.

-_docker-opensim-server_ is provided under the terms of the [MIT license](http://www.opensource.org/licenses/mit-license.php)
+_docker-opensimulator_ is provided under the terms of the [MIT license](http://www.opensource.org/licenses/mit-license.php)

 ## Author